MedentzidisCharalampos/Neural-machine-translation-with-attention/README.md

   <img  src="https://github.com/MedentzidisCharalampos/Neural-machine-translation-with-attention/blob/main/neural_machine_translation.jpg">
   <p>Figure 2.
 Neural machine translation – example of a deep recurrent architecture proposed by for translating a source sentence "I am a student" into a target sentence "Je suis étudiant".</p>
 </p>

+At the bottom layer, the encoder and decoder RNNs receive as input the following: first, the source sentence, then a boundary marker "<s>" which indicates the transition from the encoding to the decoding mode, and the target sentence.
+For training, we will feed the system with the following tensors, which are in time-major format and contain word indices:

+encoder_inputs [max_encoder_time, batch_size]: source input words.
+decoder_inputs [max_decoder_time, batch_size]: target input words.
+decoder_outputs [max_decoder_time, batch_size]: target output words, these are decoder_inputs shifted to the left by one time step with an end-of-sentence tag appended on the right.

+Embedding:

+Given the categorical nature of words, the model must first look up the source and target embeddings to retrieve the corresponding word representations.
+For this embedding layer to work, a vocabulary is first chosen for each language.
+The embedding weights, one set per language, are learned during training.

+Encoder:

+Once retrieved, the word embeddings are then fed as input into the main network, which consists of two multi-layer RNNs – an encoder for the source language and a decoder for the target language.
+These two RNNs, in principle, can share the same weights.

+Decoder: